 Then a few weeks ago, I came across this brilliant video posted by the Government of West Bengal, Department of Tourism.

 More than 34,000 people have shared it on Facebook and more than a million have watched it, Bengalis and otherwise.
 And if you watch it too, you’ll know why.
 If you haven’t, don’t waste another second.

 From inventing Rosogolla to creating Sandesh, Bengal’s glory for sweets is as old as the land itself.
 But sweetness is not restrained to just our palates.
 It finds its way into our language, culture and hospitality, leaving the overwhelmed traveller wanting for more.
 Our values are rooted in joy and a constant celebration of the Bengali spirit.
 That’s why we are the sweetest part of India.
 We are Bengal.

-Posted by Department of Tourism, Govt. of West Bengal on Friday, January 20, 2017
+Posted by Tourism Department, Government of West Bengal on Friday, January 20, 2017

 What you see in that video, that is everyone’s Kolkata, but in this poem, she is mine alone.

 Waking up to milky coffee and screaming crows.

 With a sense of fleeting freedom.

 The sound of a bicycle and its bell